IsItDanOrAi/ComfyUI-On-Set-Studio/README.md

 ### Optional: ARDY motion generation

-Text-to-motion runs as a separate local service, so it's entirely opt-in — skip this if you're keyframing by hand.
+Text-to-motion runs as a separate local service, so it's entirely opt-in.
+Skip this if you're keyframing by hand.

-**1. Install ARDY.** Follow NVIDIA's instructions at [github.com/nv-tlabs/ardy](https://github.com/nv-tlabs/ardy), including the model checkpoints. *Note: NVIDIA tests ARDY on Ubuntu 22.04 — it runs on Windows, but you're off their tested path, so expect to solve a dependency or two.* This guide assumes you installed it to `C:\dev\ardy`.
+**1. Install ARDY.** Follow NVIDIA's instructions at [github.com/nv-tlabs/ardy](https://github.com/nv-tlabs/ardy), including the model checkpoints. *Note: NVIDIA tests ARDY on Ubuntu 22.04.
+It runs on Windows, but you're off their tested path, so expect to solve a dependency or two.* This guide assumes you installed it to `C:\dev\ardy`.